Electronic Commerce Modeling Language: Privacy considerations and suggestions

 Electronic Commerce Modeling Language is consistent with Platform for Privacy Preferences (P3P), a controversial protocol which addresses online privacy concern.
 Initially, P3P is designed to simplify users' access and understanding on privacy policies posted on the websites.
 It has employed a multiple choice format to make connections between human readable privacy notices and privacy policies, as well as offering agents conduct policy evaluations.
 On the other side, some studies have also argued that P3P has made users' private information more vulnerable.
 The platform is accused for its exclusive nature that would disadvantage non-compliant websites with good privacy practices, and its lack of privacy policies' enforcements.

 Although the developers of electronic commerce modeling language have not explicitly specified how the information can be safely stored and protected, object security protocols (include XML encryption and XMLDsig), and channel security are all possible ways of privacy protection.

 Since ECML is an application related with sensitive information such as credit card numbers and home addresses.
-Privacy considerations thus have became crucial.
+Privacy considerations thus have become crucial.
 There are several suggestions listed below to protect customer's privacy: